nots1dd/Litemus/README.md

 > **Tip:**
 >
-> It is advised that you run Litemus in a full window at all times
+> LiteMus can only dynamically window based on the initial window sizes
 >
-> This application still lacks dynamic windowing
+> Hence, it is noted that it still lacks some major dynamic resizing issues
 >
 > BEST RESULTS are seen on: 1920x1080 screen size